UNITED STATES, Aрpellee, v. Joseph A. SWEENEY, Chief Legalman, United States Navy, Appellant.

 Under plain error review, this Court will grant relief only where (1) there was error, (2) the error was plain and obvious, and (3) the error materially prejudiced a substantial right of the accused.
 Id.
 Where, as here, the alleged error is constitutional, the prejudice prong is fulfilled where the Government cannot show that the error was harmless beyond a reasonable doubt.
 Id. at 160.

 We find plain and obvious error in the admission of two statements from the NDSL report.
 First, it was plain and obvious error to admit the cover memorandum results certification.
-The laboratory made the memorandum after Appellant had been charged, addressed it to the RLSO, and included the formulaic language for authenticating a business record — language one would expect to find only on a document made for an evidentiary purpose.
-In all material respects, this formal, affidavit-like certification of results resembles those we found testimonial in Blazier I, and the de-clarant, Robert Sroka, was not subject to cross-examination.
+The laboratory made the memorandum after Appellant had been charged, addressed it to the RLSO, and included the formulaic language for authenticating a business record—language one would expect to find only on a document made for an evidentiary purpose.
+In all material respects, this formal, affidavit-like certification of results resembles those we found testimonial in Blazier I, and the declarant, Robert Sroka, was not subject to cross-examination.
 See Bullcoming, 131 S.Ct. at 2715-17 (finding error in admitting a formalized certification of results through a surrogate witness without confrontation of the declarant); Blazier II, 69 M.J. at 223-24 (finding error in admitting the Blazier I cover memoranda through a surrogate witness and without confrontation of the declarant).

 Second, it was also plain and obvious error to admit the specimen custody document certification.
 This certification is a formal, affidavit-like statement of evidence that not only presented the machine-generated results, but also indicated “that the laboratory results ... were correctly determined by proper laboratory procedures, and that they are correctly annotated.”
 See Bullcoming, 131 S.Ct. at 2715 (holding that the out-of-court declarant “certified to more than a machine-generated number” when the statements included affirmations regarding accuracy and compliance with laboratory protocol).
 Such a formal certification has no purpose but to function as an affidavit.
 Because the declarant, “R. Flowers,” was not subject to cross-examination, admission of the specimen custody document plainly and obviously violated the Confrontation Clause.
 Furthermore, this violation was compounded when Mr. Marinari testified that the specimen custody document showed the presence of cocaine and codeine.
-See Blazier II, 69 M.J. at 226 (finding a violation of the Confrontation Clause where an expert witness repeated the substance of testimonial hearsay).
+See Blazier II, 69 M.J. at 226 (finding а violation of the Confrontation Clause where an expert witness repeated the substance of testimonial hearsay).17

-However, we do not find that the stamps, signatures, and other notations on the chain of custody documents and data review sheets, or the results report summary are “plainly and obviously” testimonial in the context of review for plain error.
-Although we are concerned in particular about the admission of the cocaine confirm data review sheet and results report summary — both of which summarize test results — these documents are not “plainly and obviously” testimonial as they are neither formalized, affidavit-like statements, see, e.g., Bullcoming, 131 S.Ct. at 2717; Melendez-Diaz, 129 S.Ct. at 2532; Blazier I, 68 M.J. at 443, nor statements made in a formal setting, see, e.g., Hammon v.
+However, we do not find that the stamps, signatures, and other notations on the сhain of custody documents and data review sheets, or the results report summary are “plainly and obviously” testimonial in the context of review for plain error.
+Although we are concerned in particular about the admission of the cocaine confirm data review sheet and results report summary—both of which summarize test results—these documents are not “plainly and obviously” testimonial as they are neither formalized, affidavit-like statements, see, e.g., Bullcoming, 131 S.Ct. at 2717; Melendez-Diaz, 129 S.Ct. at 2532; Blazier I, 68 M.J. at 443, nor statements made in a formal setting, see, e.g., Hammon v.
 Indiana, 547 U.S. 813, 830, 126 S.Ct.
-2266, 165 L.Ed.2d 224 (2006) (holding that statements made during a police interrogation which took place in a formal setting rendered the statements “inherently testimonial”).
+2266, 165 L.Ed.2d 224 (2006) (holding that statements made during a police interrogation which took place in a formal setting rendered the statements “inherently testimonial“).18 Moreover, assuming arguendo these two documents were testimonial, the error still would not be “plain and obvious“: one of the declarants of the data review sheet was Mr. Marinari himself, who testified.
+And because the results report summary does not name a declarant and was not discussed at trial, it is by no means plain and obvious that its declarant did not testify.

 An objection at trial, followed by more extensive development of the evidence and argument on its nature, might tip the balance the other way in an appropriate case.
-On this point, we agree with the dissent that
+On this point, we agree with the dissent that “there is yet room for litigation over the underlying nature of military urinalysis documents.”
+Sweeney, 70 M.J. at 311 (Baker, J., dissenting).
+Here, however, there was no objection, and the admission of the chain of custody documents, data review sheets, and results report summary did not constitute plain error.

 C. Prejudice